Overview

 Creative Decisions

-• Using the children’s own artwork and ideas as the foundation of the experience
+• Using children’s artwork as the foundation of the visual system

-• Adopting a clear traffic-light system to help them understand environmental impact
+• Applying a traffic-light structure to communicate environmental impact

 • Letting students choose the final 8-bit visual style to create a sense of ownership

-• Designing a friendly 3D bee character to make sustainability feel approachable
+• Designing a friendly 3D character to make sustainability feel approachable

 • Ensuring the interaction design was accessible and enjoyable for all ages